 Our museum grade mountcard is suitable for items of a highly sensitive nature, and is made up of a truly acid free 100% virgin cotton fibre core.
 Cotton does not have the acid producing lignin found in wood based products.

-Another popular service offered is mount, back and wrap.
-This involves mounting images with a backing and wrapping in cellophane, ready for sale or presentation in galleries or exhibitions.
+Another popular service offered is 'mount, back and wrap'.
+This involves mounting images with a card backing and wrapping in cellophane, ready for sale or presentation in galleries or exhibitions.

-What is the main purpose of a mountcard?
+What are the main purposes of a mountcard?